Velocity Obstacle for Polytopic Collision Avoidance for Distributed Multi-robot Systems: Multi-Robot Navigation with Polytopic-shaped Robots

-Then we define the combined velocity obstacle for robot $\text{R}_i$ as~\eqref{eq:com_vo}: which is a union of all the VO induced by each robot or obstacle around the robot $\text{R}_i$.
+which is a union of all the VO induced by each robot or obstacle around the robot $\text{R}_i$.
 Therefore, each robot $\text{R}_i$ could realize collision avoidance with other robots and obstacles by choosing a velocity outside of its combined velocity obstacle $\text{VO}_i$.

-In order to implement RVO and HRVO for polytopic-shaped robots, the combined reciprocal velocity obstacle and the combined hybrid reciprocal velocity obstacle are defined as follows: where VO induced by the other robots are replaced by RVO or HRVO to reduce unnecessary oscillation.
+In order to implement RVO and HRVO for polytopic-shaped robots, the combined reciprocal velocity obstacle and the combined hybrid reciprocal velocity obstacle are defined as follows:

+where VO induced by the other robots are replaced by RVO or HRVO to reduce unnecessary oscillation.